nnedkov/tum-thesis-latex/README.md

 Comments and contributions are welcome!

-## Quickstart
+## Super Quickstart

+ * Clone this repository
+ * Install dependencies: `sudo apt-get install texlive-latex-base biber inotify-tools`
+ * Before you start editing, enable automatic compilation by executing `./helputils.sh 2` in a bash shell.
+Later, when you edit tex files and save your changes, the PDF will be updated automatically.
+Obviously **in case you have some major LaTex syntax error the automatic compilation will fail**
+ * Look for `TODO` comments in the provided tex files to get hints where to start
+ * When you have updated your bibliography in the bib file execute `./helputils.sh 5` to update the PDF
- * Clone the repository (find the light green button in the top-right corner of this page).
-I strongly recommend using Git while you write your thesis as it's the only sane way to track changes in your files and keep multiple versions of your thesis.
+ * I strongly recommend using Git while you write your thesis as it's the only sane way to track changes and keep multiple versions of your files.
+If you decide to do so, maybe you will find useful deleting the built files and trailing whitespaces from your files before doing commits.
+Do so by executing `./helputils.sh 3 4`.
+In order to view all options of the helping script type: `./helputils.sh`
- * For compiling use the bash script `helputils.sh`.
-Just execute `./helputils.sh 2` in a bash shell and happily edit your tex files.
-As soon as you save your changes, compilation will be triggered automatically.
-The script has the following dependencies: ...
-Resolve them by executing `sudo apt-get install ...`.
-The packages are quite big so stay patient.
- * Look for `TODO` comments in the provided files.
-Start with file `main.tex`.

 If you have any problems with the template feel free to [create an issue][issue].
 For general LaTeX questions use [TeX StackExchange][tex-se].